dcaribou/transfermarkt-datasets/README.md

 cd transfermarkt-datasets
 poetry install
 ```
+Remember to active the virtual environment once poetry has finished installing the dependencies by running `poetry shell`.

 ### make
 The `Makefile` in the root defines a set of useful targets that will help you run the different parts of the project.
 Some examples are